jina-ai/clip-as-service/README.md

 | `CLS_TOKEN` or `FIRST_TOKEN` | get the hidden state corresponding to `[CLS]`, i.e. the first token |
 | `SEP_TOKEN` or `LAST_TOKEN` | get the hidden state corresponding to `[SEP]`, i.e. the last token |

+**Q:** Why not use the hidden state of the first token as default strategy, i.e. the `[CLS]`?

+**A:** Because a pre-trained model is not fine-tuned on any downstream tasks yet.
+In this case, the hidden state of `[CLS]` is not a good sentence representation.
+If later you fine-tune the model, you may use `[CLS]` as well.

+**Q:** Why not the last hidden layer?
+Why second-to-last?

+**A:** The last layer is too closed to the target functions (i.e. masked language model and next sentence prediction) during pre-training, therefore may be biased to those targets.
+If you question about this argument and want to use the last hidden layer anyway, please feel free to set `pooling_layer=-1`.

 **Q:** Could I use other pooling techniques?

 **A:** For sure.
-Just follows [`get_sentence_encoding()` I added to the modeling.py](bert/modeling.py#L236).
+Just follows [`get_sentence_encoding()` I added to the modeling.py](bert/extract_features.py#L96).
 Note that, if you introduce new `tf.variables` to the graph, then you need to train those variables before using the model.
 You may also want to check [some pooling techniques I mentioned in my blog post](https://hanxiao.github.io/2018/06/24/4-Encoding-Blocks-You-Need-to-Know-Besides-LSTM-RNN-in-Tensorflow/#pooling-block).

 **Q:** Can I start multiple clients and send requests to one server simultaneously?